 Ages – Best for older children and adults

-Pro Tip – Hands On History (where you can see touch real artifacts from Word War I) sessions are included free with admission on select Saturdays.
+Pro Tip – Hands-On History (where you can see and touch real artifacts from Word War I) sessions are included free with admission on select Saturdays.

 You can also climb the Memorial Tower Free with your admission – one of the most fun things to do.
 Maybe even pack a picnic to eat on the front lawn?
 There are amazing views of KC.

 Union Station offers many fun things to do in Kansas City with kids.
-Their hands on exhibits bring a new and interesting to the experience with each visit.
+Their hands-on exhibits bring a new and interesting experience with each visit.
 Multiple exhibits give your family hours of things to do inside Union Station.
 There is also the Reigner Extreme Screen Theatre, where you can watch new movies on an EXTREME screen!

 Hours – Monday thru Thursday 10am-5pm, Friday and Saturday 10am-7pm, Sunday Noon-5pm